Ex-Deutsche Bank employees say bank hid $12 billion in losses - FT

-LONDON Three former Deutsche Bank employees have filed complaints with the U.S. securities regulators claiming the bank failed to recognize up to $12 billion (7 billion pounds) of unrealized losses during the financial crisis, the Financial Times reported on Wednesday.
+LONDON Three former Deutsche Bank (DBKGn.DE) employees have filed complaints with the U.S. securities regulators claiming the bank failed to recognize up to $12 billion (7 billion pounds) of unrealized losses during the financial crisis, the Financial Times reported on Tuesday.

 Complaints to regulators including the U.S. Securities and Exchange Commission (SEC) said that Deutsche misvalued a large position in derivatives structures known as leveraged super senior trades, the newspaper reported, citing people familiar with the submissions.